Cash Advance Store Owners can Remain Secret in South Dakota Ruling

 • For partnerships, trusts and limited liability companies, full legal name of every individual who has contributed more than 10 percent of the capital

 • If sole proprietorship, the Social Security Number of the owner

 • Resume for each person listed as responsible for the conduct of business

 • Financial statements for each individual listed as having more than a 10-percent interest in the company

-In addition, the application asks whether the applicant or any individual listed as a control person has been charged with a felony of any type during the last 10 years or been charged with a misdemeanor involving moral turpitude or dishonesty.
-It also asks whether the applicant or a control person has filed for bankruptcy in the last 10 years and whether the applicant has any unsatisfied liens or judgments.
+In addition, the application asks whether the consumer or any individual listed as a control person has been charged with a felony of any type during the last 10 years or been charged with a misdemeanor involving moral turpitude or dishonesty.
+It also asks whether the consumer or a control person has filed for bankruptcy in the last 10 years and whether the consumer has any unsatisfied liens or judgments.

 Is the South Dakota Ruling a Case of Much Ado About Nothing?